toralf/tinderbox/README.md

 ## Disclaimer

-I missed the point of no return to switch from bash scripting to Python.
+I missed the point of no return to switch from bash script to Python when I started this project.

 Sorry for that.